 Laos is one of my absolute favourite countries, a little gem nestled between 4 countries China, Thailand, Vietnam and Cambodia.
-There’s a slower more laid-back feel about the place compared to Vietnam where I travelled to Laos from.
+Despite there being so many things to do in Luang Prabang, there’s a slower more laid-back feel about the place compared to Vietnam where I travelled to Laos from.
 Even the temperatures are more comfortable.
 The locals are friendly but conservative, traditions are important.
 The scenery is spectacular, lush, green and mountainous with rivers and caves galore.

 If you want to travel to Laos, read my Laos backpacking guide.

 My favourite place to explore in Laos is without doubt Luang Prabang, a Unesco world heritage site.
 I could happily while away several weeks there exploring the colourful night markets, sipping cocktails overlooking the Mekong river and failing spectacularly at yoga!

 What you can expect from this article...

 It’s worth getting up early at least once whilst you’re there to see the giving alms to monks and this was one of my favourite things to do in Luang Prabang.

 At 05:30 the locals diligently get out of their beds prepare food and kneel on the streets waiting for the procession of the Buddhist monks through the town who they make offerings to of mostly sticky rice or fruit.
 Some children also kneel with empty baskets hoping for a donation to take back to their families.